 5. Freely negotiable shares

 StrongPoint ASA’s shares are freely negotiable.
-No restrictions on transferability are found in the company’s articles of Association.
+There are no restrictions on transferability in the company’s articles of association.

 6. General meetings

 The company encourages all shareholders to participate at general meetings.
 Notices of general meetings and comprehensive accompanying information are made available to shareholders on the company’s website and sent to shareholders within the deadlines stated in the Norwegian Public Limited Liability Companies Act.
 The deadline for shareholders to register to attend a general meeting is set as close to the date of the meeting as possible, normally two or three days prior to the meeting.
 The company is of the opinion that no adequate systems for handling electronic participation at general

 meetings are currently available.
 Thus, the Board has decided not to allow such participation at StrongPoint ASA’s general meetings.
 From 2020, the articles of association allows for digital execution of general meetings, and regulates that votes in advance can be registered.
 This allows for improved shareholder engagement cross borders.

 When the general meeting is held digitally, the shareholders can send in votes in advance.
 Shareholders who are unable to attend a meeting may vote by proxy.

 The company has prepared forms that enable shareholders to vote on individual issues.
 Procedures for using such forms are available on the company’s website.
 The company does not appoint an independent proxy to vote on behalf of shareholders.
 The company considers that shareholders’ interests are adequately safeguarded by the option to participate through an appointed proxy or voiting in advance.
 Procedures for attendance registration and granting proxy are presented in the notice, on the attendance and proxy form and on the company website.

 Board members, the chairman of the nomination committee, and the company’s auditor are encouraged to attend general meetings.
 The general meeting is led by the Chairman of the Board or someone elected by the general meeting.